How to become a member of Shidokan ?

 • During the first week of training (Kendo and Iaido) you may come and try our practice to see if it's what you are looking for without registering.
 Shidokan is a non-profit organization, the fees are intended to cover the rental and maintenance of our facilities.

-Where do Iaido classes take place ?
+Where do classes take place?

-• Kendo classes are offered only at Concordia University (Loyola Campus main gym) in Notre-Dame-de-Grâce, Montreal.
+• Kendo and Iaido lessons are offered at our main location: Concordia University (Loyola Campus main gym) in Notre-Dame-de-Grâce (Montreal).

 I have no experience with swordsmanship or fencing: should I pursue Iaido or Kendo?
 Does one naturally lead to the other?